Fresno COVID-19 case donates plasma to help others

-FRESNO, Calfornia.- Fresno’s first confirmed COVID-19 case donated plasma this week at the Central California Blood Center with the hope that his antibodies could help treat others with the virus.
+FRESNO, Calif.
+(KGPE) – Fresno’s first confirmed COVID-19 case donated plasma this week at the Central California Blood Center with the hope that his antibodies could help treat others with the virus.

 Jerald Hall felt it was his duty to give back, a lot of that comes from his background in the military.